Tarn Adams: Dwarf Fortress

 The game uses CP437 text-based graphics and is open-ended with no main objectives.
 It is a part construction and management simulation and part roguelike game due to its multiple game modes.
 Before playing, the player has to generate worlds with continents, oceans and histories documenting civilizations.
 The main game mode, Dwarf Fortress mode, consists of selecting a suitable site from the generated-world, establishing a successful colony or fortress, while fighting threats like goblin invasions, accumulating wealth, and taking care of the dwarves.
 Each dwarf is modeled down to its individual personality, has likes or dislikes, and specific trainable skills in various labors.
 The second game mode, Adventurer mode, is a turn-based, open-ended roguelike, where the player starts off as either an adventurer in the world, or the leader of an adventuring group, and is free to roam the land, complete quests, or explore old abandoned fortresses.
 The combat system is anatomically detailed with combat logs describing organs getting pierced, fat getting bruised, and limbs getting severed.

 Continuing its development, Tarn calls it his life's work and said in 2011 that version 1.0 will not be ready for at least another 20 years, and even after that he would continue to work on it.
-The game influenced Minecraft and was selected among other games to be featured in the Museum of Modern Art to show the history of video gaming in 2012.
+The game influenced Minecraft, Terraria, and various other games.
+It was selected among other games to be featured in the Museum of Modern Art to show the history of video gaming in 2012.
 There is an active community of fans of the game, and Tarn said they have helped them in the development of the game in addition to providing monetary support.
 Fans have also made creative interpretations of the game.
 In the past, he and his brother sent crayon drawings or short stories to the donors, customized to their requests, and displayed the donors who have donated the most on their website.

+Adams moved to the United Kingdom in 2024.